Effects of the nuclear equation of state on the r-mode instability and evolution of neutron stars: Results and Discussion

-According to relation (\ref{nt-L-1}) an increase of $L$ (most stiff equation of state) leads to a decrease of $n_t$ and consequently to the extension of the radius core $R_c$.
-In Fig.~3(b), we plot also the dependence of the transition pressure $P_t$ on $L$.
 The transition pressure does not affect directly the time scales corresponding to the r-mode instability.
 However it influences significantly the crustal fraction of the moment of inertia $\Delta I/I$ \cite{Link-99}.
-The ratio $\Delta I/I$ is particularly interesting as it can be inferred from observations of pulsar glitches, the occasional disruptions of the otherwise extremely regular pulsations from magnetized, rotating neutron stars~\cite{Xu-09-2}.
+The ratio $\Delta I/I$ is particularly interesting as it can be inferred from observations of pulsar glitches that is occasional disruptions of the otherwise extremely regular pulsations from magnetized, rotating neutron stars~\cite{Xu-09-2}.

+In Fig.~4 I display the energy density $E_{ns}$ of neutron star matter, including both the fluid core and the solid crust matter, as a function of the pressure $P$ for various values of the slope parameter $L$.
+The mentioned equations of state are employed in order to solve the Tolman-Oppenheimer-Volkoff equations to calculate the bulk neutron star properties that is the mass, radius, density distribution of the baryonic matter e.t.c. which are the basic "ingredients" for the study of the r-mode instability and evolution.

-In Fig.~4 we display the mass-radius relation for neutron stars for the selected equation of states.
-All of them predict maximum mass neutron stars even higher than $1.8$M$_{\odot}$.
-The case where $L=50$ MeV has been excluded since it leads to very low value for the maximum mass of a neutron star.
-To further illustrate the mass-radius relation we present in Table I and II the transition density $n_t$, transition pressure $P_t$, the total radius of the star $R$, the core radius $R_c$, the core mass $M_c$ as well as the central pressure $P_c$ for various values of the parameter $L$ for neutron star mass $1.4$M$_{\odot}$ and $1.8$M$_{\odot}$ respectively .
+In Fig.~5 I display the mass-radius relation for neutron stars for the selected equation of states.
+All of them predict maximum mass for neutron stars even higher than $1.8$M$_{\odot}$.
+To further illustrate the mass-radius relation I present in Table I and II the transition density $n_t$, transition pressure $P_t$, the total radius of the star $R$, the core radius $R_c$, the core mass $M_c$ as well as the central pressure $P_c$ for various values of the parameter $L$ for neutron star mass $1.4$M$_{\odot}$ and $1.8$M$_{\odot}$ respectively .